EtienneLm/Site-L/README.md

 # Site-L

 to do :
-- add audio music in background
+- add audio music in background = done
    - the weeknd
    - luijipeka
 - add settings to choose music background